 FAQs on Akash Missile

-Q.4.
-What are the capabilities of the new variant of the Akash Missile?
+Q5.
+What is the speed of the Akash Missile?